Abilene Wrongful Death Lawyers

 Children and spouses are given the primary right to file a wrongful death claim, so a parent, sibling, or another relative will likely not be able to file a claim if a child or spouse is pursuing one.
 To determine if you are eligible to file a wrongful death claim, you should consult with an attorney.
 There is a statute of limitation on wrongful death claims: you have 2 years to file a wrongful death claim from the day of death before it is too late to file.
 Contact an Abilene wrongful death attorney to determine if you can still file: (888) 493-1629.

-To learn more about wrongful death in Texas, visit Sec.
+To learn more about wrongful death, visit Sec.
 71 of the Civil Practice & remedies Code.

-What Damages Are Recoverable in a Texas Wrongful Death Claim?
+What Damages Are Recoverable in a Wrongful Death Claim?